 Ultimately the goal is to do what’s best for you.

-And you know what that is better than anyone else.
+And you know what is best for you better than anyone else does.

 I truly believe that affirmations and making small changes have the potential to be the catalyst in your life.
 Its so important to be kind to yourself but to also remember that others deserve your kindness, too.

-We can be a part of the change we need!
+We can be a part of the change we all need!